- Jane Austen

-- “Sense, Sensibility, Sea Monsters, and Carnivalesque Caricature.”
-Forthcoming in Jane Austen and Comedy, Ed.
-Erin Goss.
+- “Sense, Sensibility, Sea Monsters, and Carnivalesque Caricature.“ Jane Austen and Comedy, Ed.
+Erin M. Goss.
 Lewisburg, PA: Bucknell UP, 2019.

 - “International Visitor Program.”
 JASNA News: The Newsletter of the Jane Austen Society of North America vol. 33, no. 3 (2017): 12.

 - “The Sitting with Jane Art Trail: Celebrating Jane Austen, Basingstoke, and Literary Tourism.”
 Persuasions On-Line vol. 38, no. 1 (2017).

 - “Sitting with Jane and Her Forgotten Peers.”
 ABO Public: Interactive Forum for Women in the Arts (Sept.
-6 2017): n.p.
+6 2017).

 - “Vengeance, Vows, and “Heroick Vertue”: Reforming the Revenger in Delarivier Manley’s Almyna: or, The Arabian Vow.”
 New Perspectives on Delarivier Manley and Eighteenth Century Literature: Power, Sex, and Text.
 Ed.
 Aleksondra Hultquist and Elizabeth J. Mathews.
 New York: Taylor and Francis, 2017.

 - “A Digital Pedagogy and Digital Human(itie)s: Shakespeare, Austen, and the UMF Student.”
 Teaching Matters 2.
 Ed.
 Linda Britt.
-Farmington: U of Farmington, 2016.
+Farmington: University of Maine at Farmington, 2016.

 - “The Products of Intertextuality: The Value of Student Adaptations in a Literature Course.”
-Transformative Works and Cultures 20 (Sept.
-2015): n.p.
+Transformative Works and Cultures vol. 20 (Sept.
+2015).

 - “Creating Adaptations in a Long Eighteenth-Century Literature Course.”
 Studies in the Novel.
 2015.
 Web.
 27 Aug.
 2015.